On the time consistency of collective preferences: Collective Preferences

+Suppose that each individual utility belongs to the ATFC class.
+In order to obtain exact aggregation, which allows for analytical results, the following particular form of an individual utility function is adopted

+with $\phi^i \in \mathbb{R}$ for each $i \in N$.
+Exact aggregation mainly depends on the assumption that $\gamma^i = \gamma$, for all $i \in N$.
+Adding heterogeneity through the parameter $\eta$ does not affect the results, but complicates the calculations in a substantive manner.
+For the remaining of this section, the ATFC class for individual utilities is always assumed to have the form given in \eqref{eq:uatfcdef}.
+The following result characterizes optimal sharing rules under ATCF preferences.

-The next result characterizes optimal sharing rules under LTCF preferences. \begin{prop} Assume that each agent has an instantaneous utility function $u$ that belongs to the LTCF class.
-Further assume $k_0,\theta_0 > 0$ and that the solution to \eqref{eq:staticp} is interior for every $t$.
+\begin{prop} Assume that each agent has an instantaneous utility function $u_i$ that belongs to the ATCF class.
+Further assume $(k_0,\theta_0) \gg 0$ and that the solution to \eqref{eq:staticp} is interior for every $t$.
 Then, the optimal sharing rule for each agent $i \in N$ has the form

 where $a^i(\theta_t) \geq 0$, $\sum_i a^i(\theta_t)=1$, and $ \sum_i b^i(\theta_t)=0$, for all $\theta_t \in \Theta^n$. \end{prop}